Design for Additive Manufacturing (DfAM) for Industrial Design Speaker Series

 Speakers include industrial and computational design experts from our friends at MIT, Stratasys, Fast Radius, Dive Design, Impact Footwear, Styklet, Avid, RIT University, Kostika Spaho & Nolan Kim, and even a few presentations from our team here at nTopology.

 We are incredibly thankful to all of the designers who have given their time to discuss their approach to DfAM for Industrial Design and think you will find the presentations informative, inspiring, and bold.
-Register now to receive up to date information and watch them here.
+Watch all the webinars in the series here.